murchelon/ImageGal/README.md

 - SQL

-## LIBRARYS/TEMPLATES USED:
+## LIBRARYS/TEMPLATES USED

 Bootstrap theme for the Image Gallery: https://startbootstrap.com/previews/freelancer/

-## INSTALLATION IN A DESKTOP:
+## INSTALLATION IN A DESKTOP

-## INSTALLATION IN AWS WITH BEANSTOCK:
+## INSTALLATION IN AWS WITH BEANSTOCK

-## INSTALLATION IN AWS USING A DOCKER CONTAINER:
+## INSTALLATION IN AWS USING A DOCKER CONTAINER

-## Step-by=step of all the actions I did, while creating this project:
+## Step-by=step of all the actions I did, while creating this project

 1 - Install in the dev machine: